 When thinking about your goals and setting up OKRs, you need to consider that this will be your focus for the next 90 days if you are setting up quarterly goals.
 The point of following OKRs is to achieve some meaningful, positive change in your life and grow in your personal or business life.
 Change behavior and improve performance.
 Don't be afraid to think big and set the bar high.
 In this way, you will push yourself to get there.

 If you always reach your goals 100 %, you did not set them aspiring enough.
 Be honest with yourself and stop sandbagging; it will kill your progress, e.g., 70% success rate encourages competitive goal making.

 Your OKRs have to be clearly defined, which is vital in an organization or if setting them for yourself.
 The need to give you a clear direction, and each step need to bring you closer to your overall goal.

-These are OKRs in a nutshell - if you want to learn more about it, check out The Ultimate Guide to OKRs (with OKR Examples), where we guide you step by step on how to create and set up your OKR system.
+These are OKRs in a nutshell - if you want to learn more about it, check out our full video course "Goal Setting for Success: How to Set, Track, and Achieve Any Goal with OKRs"., where we guide you step by step on how to create and set up your OKR system.

 What are KPIs?

 KPI is an acronym for a Key Performance Indicator.
 They are used to evaluate performance over time for an organization, individual, program, or a single project.
 You can use KPIs to monitor the overall performance - organization as a whole, or performance on processes and departments, like HR, Customer Success, Sales, etc.

 The success rate shows how effectively one organization is coming closer to its core business focus.
 We should not confuse them with goals, KPIs are more an indicator that shows if you are on track to reach a certain goal.